Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 - One of the best money value per diode from the premium bracket

-- The manufacturers have over 20 years of experience in the LED industry, thus conducting their own scientific research on which they base their products
+- The manufacturers have over 20 years of experience in the LED lighting industry, thus conducting their own scientific research on which they base their products

 - If you want extra controllability you should buy the spectral controller separately